Writing

 The reception to the on-line publication of her first short story, “Pomp and Circumspection” in Story Quilt has been quite positive.
 It’s based on a chapter from the upcoming novel, HAWK LANE, and describes the main character Anneliese Sinclair’s gut-wrenching desire to be part of her daughter’s life.
 Yet, celebrating Ella's plans for college, the first boyfriend, prom, and graduation are excruciatingly out of reach.

-The short story, ‘The Mystery of the Wife of Bath,’ was published by Empyrean Literary Magazine in 2025.
-You can enjoy the short story about a girls' private school experience in the 1980's, spun from the vantage point of an irreverent and talented teen.
+In the short story, “The Mystery of the Wife of Bath,” you can enjoy a girls' private school experience in the 1980's, spun from the vantage point of an irreverent and talented teenager.
 Thea is skating on thin ice with the school’s leadership and her parents as yet another prank risks yanking her scholarship and tearing her away from dear friends.
-Empyrean Literary Magazine Issue 15: Vol 4, No 3 can be ordered here.
+Empyrean Literary Magazine Issue 15 can be ordered here.

 “Queen Jane,” plunges the reader into what begins as a middle aged couples’ ordinary weeknight dinner at a Chinese restaurant turns down a dark corridor in the inner recesses of the heart from which there is no return.
 This short fiction piece appeared in print in the Schuylkill Valley Journal in December, 2025.